genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0b_environment-setup.md

 ---
 ## Setting up your workstation and a local server

-### Workstation setup
+### Workstation set-up

 Please follow these instructions very carefully to ensure your environment is ready for a productive training.
-It's not necessary to have admin rights on your workstation to develop with the Genesis low-code platform, but you may have to check with your System Administrator how to install the required third-party software listed here.
+It's not necessary to have admin rights on your workstation to develop with the Genesis low-code platform, but you might have to check with your System Administrator how to install the required third-party software listed here.

-#### Recommended hardware and operating system
+### Recommended hardware and operating system

 * Operating system : Windows 10 Pro version 2004 or higher with support for [WSL v2](https://docs.microsoft.com/en-us/windows/wsl/install)
 * RAM : 32GB minimum, as we are running full applications locally
 * CPU : 8 Core
 * SSD : 250GB

-#### Required software packages
+### Required software packages

 | Package	| Minimum Version|
 |--------------|:-----:|